School Therapy Resources

 Contributor Lesley Slaughter

-Lesley is currently a vice president with Soliant and oversees the schools' division.
-Her 14 years of staffing experience has helped grow our schools' therapy division at Soliant from 3 recruiters to over 100.
+Lesley is currently a senior vice president with Soliant and oversees the schools' division.
+Her 20 years of staffing experience has helped grow our schools' therapy division at Soliant from 3 recruiters to over 400.
 Lesley is skilled in permanent placement, technical recruiting, and staffing services within public and private schools.
-She has worked with school districts and school professionals across the country, supporting special education, speech therapy, school psychology, and much more.
-She’s originally from Northwest Georgia, holds a Bachelor of Art’s in Broadcasting from Georgia Southern University, and loves spending time with her husband and 2 daughters.
+She has a passion for helping school districts across the country and those who serve our special needs students.
+She’s originally from Northwest Georgia, holds a Bachelor of Arts in Broadcasting from Georgia Southern University, and loves spending time with her husband and 2 daughters.
 Make sure to check out the rest of her blogs on working in schools.